GM-RKB/LREC-2020/README.md

 ## WikiFixer Usage
 ### Download Datasets and models
-- A zip file containing the datasets files and the models of the WikiFixer can befound here (794 Megabytes):
+- A zip file containing the datasets files and the models of the WikiFixer can befound here (794 Megabytes): [link](link)
--- (link)[link]
--- the file should be unzipped in the same directory
+- the file should be unzipped in the same directory

 ### WikiFixer MLE
 ```python
 from WikiFixerMLE import WikiFixer